Defiect/Wavetable-Generator/README.md

 Output: A wavetable of n waveforms sampled at 192kHz

+Here is an example of a wavetable in Serum that was made with this script
 ![Here is an example of a wavetable in Serum that was made with this script](https://i.imgur.com/XJOPljO.png)